Canon 750D vs 7D Mark II

 Body comparison: Canon 750D vs 7D Mark II

 The physical size and weight of the Canon 750D and the Canon 7D II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 750D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (25 percent) than the Canon 750D.
 Moreover, the 7D Mark II is substantially heavier (64 percent) than the 750D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.